MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Execution_Policies.md

 ## Change Your Execution Policy

-To change the Windows PowerShell execution policy on your computer, use the `Set-ExecutionPolicy` cmdlet.
+To change the PowerShell execution policy on your computer, use the `Set-ExecutionPolicy` cmdlet.

-The change is effective immediately; you do not need to restart Windows PowerShell.
+The change is effective immediately; you do not need to restart PowerShell.

 If you set the execution policy for the local computer (the default) or the current user, the change is saved in the registry and remains